zertico/apidoc/source/index.md

 ]
 ```

-The manager can visualize all addresses by accessing a route described below.
+The manager can visualize all addresses by accessing the route below.

 Route: *`GET "/api/v1/manager/client-addresses"`*